-Steve Jobs has famously been quoted for saying “The only way to do great work is to love what you do.”
+Steve Jobs has famously been quoted as saying: “The only way to do great work is to love what you do.”
 Central to this is the concept of engagement – a concept that has been the focus of many research studies by both academics and consulting houses.
-Reason being the multitude of benefits organisations can reap should their employees be engaged – improved revenue, higher profit margins, increased productivity, lower absenteeism, better innovation etc. A quick search of any search engine will direct you to the plethora of available research.
+Organisations can reap a multitude of benefits if their employees are engaged – improved revenue, higher profit margins, increased productivity, lower absenteeism, better innovation etc. A quick search with any search engine will direct you to the plethora of available research.

 Informed by numerous studies, models and our own experience over the years, we would like to share 10 factors with you that will help you increase your employee engagement levels.

 Employees need to understand what is expected of them in their roles.
-Not only is it important to clearly articulate the expected outputs, but it is also important to communicate and clarify what success look like.
-Managers need to spend time with their employees to help them understand what they need to do, what metrics will be used to monitor their contributions and what the targets – informed by organisational objectives.
+Not only is it important to articulate the expected outputs clearly, it is also important to communicate and clarify what success look like.
+Managers need to spend time with their employees to help them understand what they need to do, what metrics will be used to monitor their contributions and what the targets – informed by organisational objectives – are.

 2. Meaningful impact

-Not only do employees need to know what they need to do (as per the above), they need to understand how their contribution impact the success of the organisation.
-Leaders and managers need to translate the organisational strategy into objectives and clearly communicate to every single employee how important their outputs are and how it is significant to the success of the organisation.
+Not only do employees need to know what they need to do (see above), they need to understand how their contribution impacts the success of the organisation.
+Leaders and managers need to translate the organisational strategy into objectives and clearly communicate to every single employee how important their outputs are and how they are significant to the success of the organisation.